SharvareeSinkar/SharvareeSinkar.github.io/Machine_learning 2020.md

 Week 1:
-Python basics, Numpy, Matplotlib, Brushing of Linear Algebra, Calculus Week 2 :
+Python basics, Numpy, Matplotlib, Brushing of Linear Algebra, Calculus

+Week 2 :
 Linear Regression, Logistic Regression
-Pragmatics - Regularisation, Overfitting, Data Cleaning Week 3 :
+Pragmatics - Regularisation, Overfitting, Data Cleaning

+Week 3 :
 Mid-term Eval - in week 3 - Linear Regression on Titanic or some other dataset.
 Decision Trees, Random Forests, PCA, kNN
 Pragmatics - Data Distribution

 Week 4:
-Feedforward Neural Nets, Forward Propagation, Backward Propagation, Logic Gates using NN’s Pragmatics - Dropouts, Normalisation of Inputs, Initialization Week 5 :
+Feedforward Neural Nets, Forward Propagation, Backward Propagation, Logic Gates using NN’s Pragmatics - Dropouts, Normalisation of Inputs, Initialization

+Week 5 :
 Tensorflow, Basic introduction to CNNs
 Pragmatics - Optimizers

 Week 6 :
 Final Project using either of the frameworks.

 Week 7 -
 Final Evaluation - Build an end to end model and train it on a given dataset.
 Finally submit the accuracy of the model on the Test dataset.
 These will be used for evaluation.
 Then try and find more optimisation techniques for improving the accuracy.
 Special Mention to those with highest accuracy.

+The complete Repo of Machine Learning Bootcamp's learning can be found [here](https://github.com/wncc/learners-space/tree/master/Machine%20Learning)